aarathip/androidcs342/README.md

 <h2>CS 342 Mobile Computing and Smart Sensing</h2>

-This repository contains all the Android apps used in CS342 lectures at Amherst College.
+This repository contains all the Android apps used in CS342 lectures at Amherst College in Spring 2017.

 <li><b> My Amherst</b>: reads dining hall menu from textfile and displays in a ListView.
 Lecture on Activites, Fragments, and ListViews with a simple ArrayAdapter and custom ArrayAdapter.
 <li><b> StudentSQLDemo </b>: adds student information to an SQL Database.
 Lecture on database read/write.